JelmerT/JelmerT.github.io/about.md

 I'm a socialized nerd from Europe, living in NYC.

 You can read what I have to say on [Twitter](https://twitter.com/jelmt), and have a look at some of my projects on [Github](https://github.com/JelmerT).
-You can also checkout my [LinkedIn](https://www.linkedin.com/in/jelmertiete) profile and if you're really nosy, you can also download my [resume](https://github.com/JelmerT/CV/blob/master/cv.pdf?raw=true).
+You can also checkout my [LinkedIn](https://www.linkedin.com/in/jelmertiete) profile and if you're really nosy, you can  download my [resume](https://github.com/JelmerT/CV/blob/master/cv.pdf?raw=true).